 - Every interaction should not be formal.

 - Mandatory performance reviews or coaching meetings do not count in this category of building an emotional connection.
-Leverage those opportunities to build your wealth, though.
+Leverage those opportunities to build your emotional capital wealth, though.

 5. Be human.
 Being vulnerable is good.